The Website The Birds Maps Virtual Tour Email us

 Yellow-bellied Sapsuckers are about the size of a Hairy Woodpecker and have a lemon-colored wash on their underparts.
 The chisel-like bill looks as if it is made of iron.
 Male sapsuckers are the only woodpeckers seen at Monticello who have both a black-and-white face and a red throat.

 Females look like males, but have a white throat.

 Yellow-bellied Sapsuckers have a thick white vertical stripe on their wing, which can be a good fieldmark if you see a black-and-white woodpecker on a distant tree.

 However, the vertical stripe is not always visible.

-In the spring, second-year Yellow-bellied Sapsuckers look mottled and lack red on their crown.
+In the spring, immature Yellow-bellied Sapsuckers look mottled and lack red on their crown.
 The vertical stripe on the wing can be an important fieldmark.

 Sapsucker drill lines of holes in trees so that they can suck sap and eat insects attracted to the sap.

 A tall Tulip Poplar (Liriodendron tulipifera) on the ridge at Monticello has been a favorite tree for sapsuckers.
 It has lines of holes running almost its entire length.

 The sapsucker in the photo below cut wells into the bark of an American Holly tree.
 Kinglets were observed visiting the wells.